Madek/madek-webapp/README.md

 retrieving and assigning metadata to the users themselves instead of putting all the burden on the archival expert.

-We expect to release version 1.0 in January 2013.

-See you then!

 ## Documentation and installation